khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 #### Content

-The text should always be exactly:
+When using the [search](/components/search) component, the text should always be:

 - For the title, `No results found`.
 - For the text underneath, `Edit your search and try again`.

+When using the [filter](/components/filter) component, the text should always be:

+- For the title, `No results found`.
+- For the text underneath, `Edit your filters and try again`.

-No period on the end of the phrase.
+No period on the end of either phrase.

 ## Fallback